-The costs of overheads and support service are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Best Value Accounting Code of Practice 2010/11 (BVACOP).
+The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code Of Practice 2011/12 (SerCoP).
 The total absorption costing principle is used with the full cost of overheads and support services shared between users in proportion to the benefits received, with the exception of:

-◊ Corporate and Democratic Core - costs relating to the Council's status as a multi-functional, democratic organisation.

-◊ Non Distributed Costs - the cost of discretionary benefits awarded to employees retiring early and any depreciation and impairment losses chargeable on Assets Held For Sale.
+- ♦ Corporate and Democratic Core costs relating to the Council's status as a multi-functional, democratic organisation. - ♦ Non Distributed Costs the cost of discretionary benefits awarded to employees retiring early and any depreciation and impairment losses chargeable on Assets Held For Sale.

-These two cost categories are defined in BVACOP and accounted for as separate headings in the Comprehensive Income and Expenditure Statement, as part of Net Cost of Services.
+These two cost categories are defined in (SerCoP) and accounted for as separate headings in the Comprehensive Income and Expenditure Statement, as part of Net Cost of Services.